tidyverse/reprex/README.md

 -   Include commands on a strict "need to run" basis.
     -   Ruthlessly strip out anything unrelated to the specific matter at hand.
     -   Include every single command that is required, e.g. loading specific packages via `library(foo)`.
--   Consider including info on your OS and your versions of R version and add-on packages, if it's conceivable that it matters.
+-   Consider including so-called "session info", i.e. your OS and versions of R version and add-on packages, if it's conceivable that it matters.
 Use `reprex(..., si = TRUE)` for this.
 -   Pack it in, pack it out, and don't take liberties with other people's computers.
     -   If you change options, store original values at the start, do your thing, then restore them: `opar <- par(pch = 19) <blah blah blah> par(opar)`.
     -   If you create files, delete them when you're done: `write(x, "foo.txt") <blah blah blah> file.remove("foo.txt")`.